AlizadeAlireza/aave_defi_smartcontract_hardhat/README.md

     and etc.

 after that we create async function to get user data we can return that information just we need.

+what the convertion of DAI is?!

+we want to get how much we can borrow in ETH but we want to borrow DAI. let's say like that:

+    how much of DAI can we borrow based of the velue of EHT?!?!?

+for this we use the priceFeeds.